rajusanjay001/product_BE/README.md

 2) The docker image for the review service can be found here : https://hub.docker.com/r/rajusanjay001/review_microservice

   Product service runs on port **8090**

+ **I have used in memory H2 for databas and added scripts in data.sql for prepopulating the reviews for few of the products  and added 2 users for authentication using @PostConstruct since it is a POC**

   For the authente api to get the jwt token  use the below credentials